 The Icefields Parkway will take you through Lake Louise (one of the most popular lakes in the whole region and it is stunning).
 You will have to exit the road to get to it though (it’s about a 5-10 minute drive).

-If you visit Lake Louise, you have to visit Lake Moraine, it’s 5 minutes away from it and is also very stunning.
+If you visit Lake Louise, you have to visit Lake Moraine as it’s only 5 minutes away from it and is also very stunning.
 I’m of the opinion that this lake is equally as beautiful as Lake Louise, but you should judge that yourself if you.

 The first photo above is of Natural Bridges.
 This will be the first place you cross when entering the exit into Emerald Lake and it’s worth stopping at.
 After that, if you keep driving down the road (about 5 minutes), you will hit Emerald Lake’s parking lot, and the lake itself is a short walk from it.
 I really enjoyed both of these locations when I went and Emerald Lake has very similar accommodations as Lake Louise and Lake Moraine.
 But here is a picture of it:

 This is a mistake in my opinion.
-My friend and I found countless places to stop at off the road while on the Icefields Parkway.
+Like I said earlier, my friend and I found countless places to stop at off the road while on the Icefields Parkway.
 Here is one example: